 - Current market share

-- Rate of growth compared to competitors
+- Rate of growth compared to competitors and competitive advantage

 - Market perception of your product or service